ADHD and Cancer Linked to Food Dyes

 **Tartrazine (also known as E number E102, C.I.
 19140, or FD&C Yellow 5).

-Known health effects: causes hyperactivity, chromosomal damage, and has been linked to allergic reactions and migraine headaches.
+Known adverse health effects: hyperactivity, chromosomal damage, and linked to allergic reactions and migraine headaches.

 **Sunset Yellow (also known as Orange Yellow S, FD&C Yellow 6 or C.I.
 15985)